 The boom of Media networks in China

 With the boom of social media, every Chinese internet users have at least one social media account.
-In the largest’ world connected country, we can easily find some influencers or KOLs.
-Through their voices; they can influence the costumer’s habits and decisions.
+In the largest’ world-connected country, we can easily find some influencers or KOLs.
+Through their voices; they can influence the customer’s habits and decisions.
 This new trend represents a new marketing strategy for the brand.

 Now, every brand wants to connect highly influential Chinese bloggers and Chinese social media celebrities to help promote your products and services.
 It’s no secret that online influencers are a powerful tool to reach consumers in dynamic and authentic ways via social media.

 Online influencers are a powerful tool in Chinese digital marketing

 Over the years, this trend has evolved because marketers have always known that consumers want more authentic and rich messaging.
-Chinese’s consumers don’t believe advertising too much, so they are blocking online ads, and they are turning to their social networks and friends for recommendations on products and services instead of commercials.
+Chinese consumers don’t believe in advertising too much, so they are blocking online ads, and they are turning to their social networks and friends for recommendations on products and services instead of commercials.

-Influencer marketing is a big deal; the KOLs (Key Opinion Leader) only exist because of their fans.
+Influencer marketing is a big deal; the KOLs (Key Opinion Leaders) only exist because of their fans.
 Their performance is closely related to their engagement with their followers.
 For example, the Chinese mega KOL Zhang Dayi, has over 5.3 million followers on her Weibo account, while some “micro-influencers” might have only between 10,000 and 20,000 followers.

 Now, some brands understood the importance of KOL in the customer’s daily life, they are using them as a good weapon.
 So they build their marketing around these new actors of the web.

-How to use Chinese Influencer or Kol Marketing campaign?
+How to use a Chinese Influencer or Kol Marketing campaign?

 Thanks to the development of E-commerce, KOL has seen massive growth in China.
-Influencers influence a lot the consumer’s decisions.
+Influencers influence a lot of the consumer’s decisions.
 Beyond contributing to the education and discovery process, there are many ways to get consumers to the store.

 Creating awareness and buzz by KOLs